awslabs/generative-ai-toolkit/assets/Sample-tests.md

 Designed to support testing of agents, their components, and interactions under various conditions with definable inputs, the framework assists developers in detecting and monitoring different error scenarios.
 Given that LLM-based agents are prone to systematic quality issues such as hallucinations, our framework helps with making these occurrences transparent to developers.

-Here we show some exemplary tests as a starting point for others to adapt, build on and improve.
+This file contains some exemplary tests on level unit, integration and acceptance tests.

 ## Unit tests